LoyolaChicagoBooks/introcs-csharp/rst/stringmethods.rst

 More string methods are listed below, some with further parameters.

-.. skip?

-   We will see many types of objects that are *mutable*: the data inside the object can be changed.
-This brings up many issues that will not arise with strings, because strings are "immutable."
-Once a string object is assigned a value, that particular object cannot be changed in any way, though many of the methods we look at will create *new* related strings.

-   Although string assignment technically behaves differently than assigning to an ``int`` or a ``char``, We assign strings like we would data of a primitive type, like an ``int`` or ``char``.

 Data can also be associated with object *properties*.
 A property of a string is its Length (an int).
 References to property values use dot notation but do not have a parameter list at the end::